What is the Impact of AI for IT Operations? — Part 1: Optanix on AIOps

 What AIOps Products Can Do For Your Business

-In practice today, AIOps products enable data-driven analytical approaches to provide actionable intelligence for ITOM platforms.
+In practice today, AIOps platforms enable data-driven analytical approaches to provide actionable intelligence for ITOM platforms.
 The benefits range from the detection of infrastructure issues to proactive remediation before issues occur.
 When coupled with automations, IT operations capabilities can be streamlined, resulting in new levels of predictive maintenance and resource management efficiencies.

 |Knowing for certain what is causing a problem, i.e. root cause identification||